Just weeks before their tenth anniversary, England's charming prince waxed poetic about his bride.

 As the oft-named other woman in King Charles III's marriage to the beloved Princess Diana, the former Duchess of Cornwall spent years being vilified by the public—and her own mother-in-law—before emerging out the other side with her romance and dignity still in tact.

 And now she has a shiny new title to show for it, officially crowned alongside her husband at his May 6 coronation.

 My, what a difference a few decades makes.

-In his 2018 book, Rebel Prince: The Power, Passion and Defiance of Prince Charles, author Tom Bower details how Queen Elizabeth II denounced the relationship, labeling Camilla as "that wicked woman."
-And yet despite the vitriol, Camilla has remained devoted to Charles for the better part of five decades—and throughout most of her own 21-year marriage to British army officer Andrew Parker Bowles.
+In his 2018 book, Rebel Prince: The Power, Passion and Defiance of Prince Charles, author Tom Bower detailed how Queen Elizabeth II once denounced the relationship, labeling Camilla as "that wicked woman."
+It wasn't until February 2022 that the late monarch expressed her "sincere wish" for her daughter-in-law to one day be known as queen consort.

 "You can imagine it is a real, real challenge," Charles acknowledged in a 2015 interview with CNN International.
 "But she's, I think, been brilliant in the way she's tackled these things."

 Because on May 6—weeks after some 2,000 guests received cards inviting them to the "Coronation of Their Majesties King Charles III & Queen Camilla"— she was presented with the Queen Consort's ring and a revamped Queen Mary's Crown, originally made for King George V's wife in 1911, placed on her head.

 Best of all, she did it all with her groom of 18 years by her side.

 "I don't care what anyone says.
 This wasn't any sort of end game," her son Tom Parker Bowles said in rare remarks given on the April 20 episode of The News Agents.
 Quite simply, he continued, "She married the person she loved and this is what happened."

 As pals tell it, the future duchess dazzled from their first meeting.